Liuhong99/Sophia/README.md

 ## News and Updates
+- :fire: :fire: Training script released for GPT2 Medium (355M).

-- :fire: Watch Sophia running in the [wandb report](https://api.wandb.ai/links/hliu99/o4mrh3ry).
+- :fire: Watch Sophia running on GPT2 Small (125M) in the [wandb report](https://api.wandb.ai/links/hliu99/o4mrh3ry).

 - We will spend more resources on scaling up to larger models.
 Please feel free to let us know if you have any feedback or interesting findings from using Sophia.

-- For GPT-2 Middle (355M) and Large (770M), please see the hyperparameters we used to produce the results in the paper below in the hyperparameter tuning.
+- For Large (770M), please see the hyperparameters we used to produce the results in the paper below in the hyperparameter tuning.
 The scripts will be released soon (potentially with an improved choice of hyperparameters that we are currently experimenting with.)
 - The JAX version of Sophia-H will be included at [levanter](https://github.com/stanford-crfm/levanter), which is also an amazing code base for language model pre-training.